1Password CLI: How NOT to Store Plaintext AWS Credentials on Localhost

 Wi-Fi

-• Keep your router firmware up-to-date.
+• Keep your device firmware up-to-date.

 • Avoid using public Wi-Fi.